AryanAb/AryanAb/README.md

 # 👋 Aryan Says Hi

 Hi there, I'm Aryan.
-I'm a computer science student minoring in physics at the [University of Waterloo](https://cs.uwaterloo.ca) 🍁
+I'm a computer science student minoring in physics at the [University of Waterloo](https://cs.uwaterloo.ca). 🍁

 Always looking to collaborate and work on projects.
-Currently looking for a **co-op/internship** placement for the next Spring.
+Currently looking for a **co-op/internship** placement for the upcomming Spring and Summer.
 Feel free to hit me up anytime you want.
-I'll be more than happy to have a chat.
+I'll be more than happy to have a conversation.

 ## 👨‍💻 Experiences